andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 What happens if I want to think about their sum?
 Well, it’s going to be somewhere around 41.
 But, the uncertainty won’t be $\pm 7$.
 It would only be $\pm 7$ if the errors in the two values are *always aligned*.
-Only when every “little bit above” 16 error lines up perfectly with a “little bit above” 25 error, and when every single “little bit below” 16 error lines up perfectly with a “little bit above” 25 error, would you really get something that is $\pm 7$.
+Only if or when every “little bit above” 16 error lines up perfectly with a “little bit above” 25 error, and when every single “little bit below” 16 error lines up perfectly with a “little bit above” 25 error, would you really get something that is $\pm 7$.
 But, because the two values are sampled independently, you shouldn’t expect such alignment.
 So, you’ll get an uncertainty that’s *less than* $\pm 7$.
 In fact, it’ll actually be around $\pm 5$.

 In general, we find that for *independent* $X$ and $Y$: